Molcarrus/Black-Hat-Zig/src/Payload-Placement/dot_rdata.md

 ## Explanation

 The `.rdata` section holds read‑only data such as constants and string literals.
-By marking the payload as `const` and using `linksection`, we can store shellcode in this section.
+By marking the payload as `const`, which will make it read-only, we can store shellcode in this section.
 The bytes cannot be modified at runtime, but they still reside in an executable area if permissions are set accordingly.
 Because `.rdata` is commonly full of static data, placing code here may evade cursory inspection